LatinumNetwork/mosaic/README.md

 ### Naming Conventions

 Component names should be PascalCase and descriptive.

 Keep names relatively short, but they must be still clear.

 Component names should be consistent across atoms, molecules, and organisms.

+## Development - Creating New Components

+A new component should exist in its own folder following the convetions listed above.
+That folder should have:
+- A file creating the component. ex: **Button.tsx**.
+This file will house your atom, molecule, or organism.
+- A template file or multiple template files. ex: **Button.stories.tsx** and/or **Button.stories.mdx**. **mdx** stands for markdown.
+Storybook lets you use a markdown file to further explain components and their uses.